saeimenbukhari/Automation-Test-Cases/README.md

                  npm install cypress --save-dev
 3. Once installation is complete, run Cypress using the following command: npx cypress open
-4. You will see directories have formed within the cypress folder.
-Copy all the test automation scripts into the Integration folder.
+4. You will see directories have formed within the cypress folder.Clone(In case you're in my repo)/Copy all the test automation scripts into the Integration folder.

 5. Go to the Cypress runner and run all 7 integrations specs together.